Sheriff's Office Employment

 Provides education of animal care and responsibility to the public on a daily basis and through special presentations.
 Will be required to perform shelter administrative duties, kennel maintenance duties, maintain accurate records of impounded animals, and euthanize and cremate animals.
 Will be required to work weekends and be on call for after-hours emergencies 2-3 nights per week.

 Expectations of the chosen candidate: The chosen candidate is expected to demonstrate a positive demeanor, support the mission of Animal Control, and work closely with the public, shelter staff, and volunteers.

 Applicants must be 21 years of age.

-Must have a valid Colorado’s Driver’s License and know how to safely operate a motor vehicle.
+Must have a valid Colorado’s Driver’s License at time of appointment and throughout employment and know how to safely operate a motor vehicle.

 Ability to lift 75 lbs. and pursue animals on foot.